Wedding Day FAQ

 Should our hair be clean or dirty?

 Everyone who is getting an updo, half updo, or just curls should should have clean and 100% dry hair.
-The hair should also be blown smooth but no flat ironed (doesn't have to be a perfect blowdry, just no wave on part, front and back hairline).
-This is very important as we don't allow time for blowdrying.
-If anyone arrives with wet hair and it needs to be dried before styling, an additional fee of $50 will be applied.
-If someone in your party is only having their hair blow dried then their hair should be clean and damp.
+This is very important as we don't allow time for blow drying.
+The hair should also be blown smooth but not flat ironed (doesn't have to be a perfect blowdry, just no wave on part, front and back hairline).
+If you have a fringe, please style them to your liking before your scheduled updo time.
+If anyone arrives with wet hair and it needs to be dried before styling, an additional fee of $50 will be applied if time permits.
+If your hair is chin length or shorter and you’re only having a blow dry, then your hair should be clean and damp.

 What forms of payment do you accept?